So, you have come up with your event idea, guests, invite, location, date, and time.

 According to Edmund Burke, “Those who don’t know history are doomed to repeat it.”
 When getting vendors for an event, you cannot overlook history.

-Ask them questions regarding past clients, past mistakes, past outstanding events, past conflicts etc. It’s like a job interview.
+Ask them questions regarding past clients, past mistakes, past outstanding events, past conflicts, etc. It’s like a job interview.
 Although you have conducted your background check, you still need to hear it from them.

 Besides the vendor’s history, you also need to discuss your (event) history.
 In the past, did the event stretch beyond the estimated time?
-Did the guest turn-up exceed expectation?
+Did the guest turn-up exceed expectations?
 Or what unforeseen circumstances crept up?